mapattacker/text-mining-and-social-networks/README.md

-# Social Network & Text-Mining
+# Text-Mining

+Documentations on text mining.

 See more in my readthedocs site: